keymanapp/keyman/linux/keyman-config/README.md

 ##### Buttons

-* `Refresh` - useful if you install or uninstall on the commandline while running view_installed.
+* `Refresh` - useful if you install or uninstall on the commandline while running keyman-config.
 * `Download keyboard...` - runs `DownloadKmpWindow` (see below)
 * `Install keyboard...` - opens a file choose dialog to choose a kmp file to install and bring up the `InstallKmpWindow` for more details and to confirm installing.